Milwaukee Foot Specialists Explain Heel Fissures (Cracked Heels) Causes and Treatment Options

 Frequently Asked Questions About Cracked Heels

-What is the fastest way to heal cracked heels?
+What is the best treatment for cracked heels?

-You should seek treatment if cracked heels become painful, bleed, swell, show signs of infection, or do not improve with home care.
+You should see a podiatrist if cracked heels become painful, bleed, show signs of infection, or do not improve with home treatment.